-Ongoing excavations of a Viking settlement near Dublin Castle have uncovered the skeletal remains of a child from the early Viking period.
+Excavations of a Viking settlement near Dublin Castle uncovered the skeletal remains of a child from the early Viking period.

 Archaeologists believe the child may have died by an act of violence.

-The dig, led by Alan Hayden from the University College Dublin, took place near the original Dubh Linn, or black pool, that gave Dublin its name.
+The dig in September 2020, led by Alan Hayden from the University College Dublin, took place near the original Dubh Linn, or black pool, that gave Dublin its name.

 The remains were discovered where the River Poddle would have entered the pool near the River Liffey, reports RTÉ.